CurtisBarogla/PHPCache/README.md

 // values stored via $adapter cannot be accessed via $adapterNamespaced and vice versa
 ~~~

-#### 3.4.6 CacheAdapterCollection
+#### 3.4.6 ChainCacheAdapter

-The CacheAdapterCollection allows you to set multiple CacheAdapterInterface implementations into one place.
+The ChainCacheAdapter allows you to set multiple CacheAdapterInterface implementations into one place.

 All cache values are lazy loaded, except for the setting operations which values are store into the main adapter and dumped into all registered one.